TomBrlek/PicoUSB/README.md

 3. Copy the CircuitPython .uf2 file to the USB and wait for few seconds or a minute for it to finish setting up. (will close and reopen the explorer, be patient)
 4. Download/Clone the contents of this repository.
 5. Open the USB device in explorer and copy/paste this repo into it.
 (Replace all)
 6. Finished!
 That is it.
 Modify pico_usb.txt to change the functionality.
-See bellow to know what to do next.
+See below to know what to do next.

 ([Video Tutorial](https://youtu.be/jKH6WgFiaB0))